Why is this important?

 Examples of request tags

-Using the format used in these examples ("Category:Tag") categorizes your tags.
-See below for more details.
+Using the format used in these examples ("Category:Tag") categorizes your tags and quickly access them in your reporting / browse UI.
+(See below.)

 - Product areas or modules